YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md

 ```java
 compArray
 ```
- must have length 3 or greater, and it is filled in with the components and returned. **Parameter** *compArray* an array that this method fills with color                  components and returns @return the RGB components in a
+ must have length 3 or greater, and it is filled in with the components and returned. **Parameter** *compArray* an array that this method fills with color                  components and returns *Return* the RGB components in a
 ```java
 float
 ```